Post-Concussion Care Pathway

 There are a few caveats that must be noted right upfront:

-2. Treatment and care should be consistent with the best practice Guideline for Concussion/Mild Traumatic Brain Injury & Persistent Symptoms 3rd Edition, for Adults over 18 years of age or the Guidelines for Diagnosing and Managing Pediatric Concussion.
+- Treatment and care should be consistent with best practice according to the Living Concussion Guidelines: Guideline for Concussion & Prolonged Symptoms for Adults 18 Years of Age or Older or the Guidelines for Diagnosing and Managing Pediatric Concussion.

 A pathway of post-concussion care was developed that would be applicable across the province to patients while accounting for the vast regional differences.